Edward Salia: 2000 Elections

 Salia was elected as the member of parliament for the Jirapa constituency in the Upper West region of Ghana in the 2000 Ghanaian general elections.
 He therefore represented the constituency in the 4th parliament of the 4th republic of Ghana.

 He was elected with 16,446 votes out of the total votes cast.
 This is equivalent to 87.9% of the total valid votes cast.
 He was elected over Salifatu Badiu of the National Reform Party and Timothy Taafaale Dombo of the New Patriotic Party.
 These two obtained 1,380 and 891 votes respectively of the total valid votes cast.

 These were equivalent to 7.4% and 4.8% respectively of the total valid votes cast.
 Salia was elected on the ticket of the National Democratic Congress.
-The National Democratic Congress won a total of 7 parliamentary seats in the Upper West Region in that elections.
-In all, the party won a minority total of 89 parliamentary representation out of 200seats in the 3rd parliament of the 4th republic of Ghana.
+The National Democratic Congress won a total of 7 parliamentary seats in the Upper West Region in that election.
+In all, the party won a minority total of 89 parliamentary representation out of 200 seats in the 3rd parliament of the 4th republic of Ghana.